 Only students who have submitted all documentation and are listed on the supervisors' online referral list are authorized to begin the job search process.
-It is the student’s responsibility to initiate the job search process and to contact and meet prospective employers.
+Students must wait until they receive an annual e-mail with instructions before starting this process.
 The Financial Aid Administration office will assist students and employers by maintaining an online job listing using information submitted by department supervisors.
-This is done on a continuous basis but primarily the week before the beginning of each term.
+It remains the student’s responsibility to initiate the job search process, contact prospective employers, and secure a position.

-Students will be able to view full job descriptions that will list the category type of the position (FWS of CE).
-This will help students search for search for positions that are still open, and the posting will provide the supervisor’s name, location, and contact information.
+Once all required paperwork is complete, students will have online access to view full job descriptions for each job category type (FWS of CE).
+This will help students search for positions that are still open, and the posting will provide the supervisor’s name, location, and contact information.

 Supervisors/department heads are responsible for submitting job descriptions in the appropriate format to the Financial Aid Administration contact and for providing updates in position availability.
 Job descriptions serve several purposes:

 - Provides needed information to explain the position to students

 - Assists students in finding a job that is related to their educational/career goals

 - Establishes a written record of job duties and responsibilities for accountability